Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 Rememeber [UFCS](../lab-01/README.md#functions) from session 1.
 UFCS stands for Uniform Function Call Syntax and allows us to call function `foo` either as `foo(a)` or as `a.foo()`.
-This feature makes coode far more expressive.
+This feature makes code far more expressive.
 To see the difference, compare:
 ```d
 to!string(value);